piotrszleg/duck/notes.md

 "Speed is a social construct." - Mattias Petter Johansson 2018

+# TOFIX:
+- pass all the tests
+- garbage collection of functions
+- fix functions calling in ast
+- valgrind
+- resize stack

 ## TODO:
+- empty and variadic arguments
+- show number of arguments in stringified bytecode functions
-- fix functions calling and stringifying ast functions
+- call and destroy override
-- resize stack
-- create coroutines
+- coroutines
 - more comments

 ## WHILE REWRITING OBJECT SYSTEM